SteinOBrienLab/protocols/scirnaseq3/sci-3protocol.md

 > [!WARNING]
 > This is not proteinase K. Using Qiagen protease (cat. no 19157) is important because it can be heat-inactivated.
 See Reagent setup.

-2. Incubate at 37°C for 1 h and heat-inactivate the protease at 75°C for 20 min in a PCR machine (85°C heated lid).
+2. Incubate at 37°C for 1 h and heat-inactivate the protease at 75°C for 20 min in a PCR machine (80°C heated lid).

+> [!CAUTION]
-> <span class="critical">CRITICAL:</span> Do not lower this temperature and do not shorten this time.
+> Do not lower this temperature and do not shorten this time.
 Qiagen lists different conditions for heat-inactivating their protease, but it is not sufficient.
 Put the plate on ice after inactivating.

 <span class="pause">PAUSE POINT</span> Store the plate at 4°C for &le;1 week.